 Using CherryMV switches, the K60 Pro gives a great mechanical experience.
 Combined with an aluminium finish, this is a great looking keyboard.

 Buy the Corsair K60 Pro on:

 With a 1ms response time and USB passthrough, this is a great alternative.
-The price slightly higher than the other two, but you receive a more premium feel in return.
+Although priced slightly higher, this keyboard has a very premium feel overall.

 Buy the Logitech G512 on:

 Product Name: Vigor GK50 Elite